GhostOps77/click-repl/docs/source/documentation/validator.rst

 By default, :class:`~click_repl.validator.ClickValidator` displays all the exceptions, that are raised while typing in prompt, in validator bar, including generic python exceptions.

-In order to change this default behaviour, set ``display_all_errors`` parameter to ``False`` in the validator kwargs.
+In order to change this default behaviour, set :attr:`~click_repl.validator.ClickValidator.display_all_errors` parameter to ``False`` in the validator kwargs.
 The flag :attr:`~click_repl.validator.ClickValidator.display_all_errors` determines whether to raise generic Python Exceptions, and not to display them in the validator bar, resulting in the full error traceback being redirected to a log file in the REPL mode.

 By default it's ``True``, which means, All errors raised while typing in prompt are